Cannabis and healthcare

 Traditional medicine: A top-down approach

-The current healthcare paradigm operates as an active feedback loop.
+Current healthcare paradigms operate as an active feedback loop.

-- A physician starts at the top.
-They are here to assess symptoms, diagnose medical conditions, and prescribe medicine.
+- A physician starts at the top assessing symptoms, diagnosing medical conditions, and prescribing medicine.

 - A pharmacist dispenses these medications at your local pharmacy ensuring patient safety from duplicate drug therapies and drug-drug interactions.

-- Through trial & error, the dosage or therapy may require readjustment, circling back to the physician for reevaluation
+- Through trial & error, dosages or therapies may require readjustment, circling back to the physician for reevaluation.

 Cannabis-based healthcare: A bottom-up approach

-Cannabis is federally labeled as a Schedule I controlled substance, hindering crucial routes of traditional research and clinical trials.
-As a result, unlike the current healthcare paradigm, standardized therapies and protocols for patients integrating cannabis in their health regimens are not universally established yet.
-Individual state-led medical cannabis programs provide a patch-work of rules and regulations while offering unique assortments of products and potencies across state lines adding another layer of complexity to the equation for patient care.
+Routes of traditional research and clinical trials are hindered due to the federal Schedule I designation of cannabis.
+As a result, integrating cannabis into health regimens isn’t accompanied by standardized therapies or universally accepted protocols yet.
+Individual state-led medical cannabis programs provide a patchwork of rules and regulations and offer unique assortments of products and potencies across state lines adding another layer of complexity to the equation for patient care.
 Cannabis-based healthcare relies heavily on a bottom-up approach rooted in education that’s still emerging, professionals working side-by-side with patients, and an emphasis on responsible self-discovery.

 Clinicians like pharmacists, nurses, and doctors experienced in cannabis-based medicine should be guiding patients through product selection, potential drug-drug interactions, and recommended dosage/frequency of use based on specific health goals.